Municipal Government Act and Regulations

-The Municipal Government Act (MGA) came into effect on December 23, 2017.
-The Municipal Government Act raises the standards regarding good governance, financial accountability, administration and service delivery while providing municipalities with greater authority, flexibility and discretion.
+The Municipal Government Act (MGA) raises the standards regarding good governance, financial accountability, administration and service delivery while providing municipalities with greater authority, flexibility and discretion.
+It came into effect on December 23, 2017.

 What regulations are part of the MGA?